Loading...

 .
 For example if you want to override your post LoginController:

 This is only to assist with enabling soft-deletion for your models within Voyager.
-Please refer to the Laravel documentation for specifics.
+Please refer to the for specifics.

 When creating a table using the Database Manager you've selected the 'Add Soft Deletes' button and then when adding the BREAD functionality to that table you've added a Model Name, you only have to edit your Model file to fully enable Soft-Delete on that table.